300 Years of Shoes the collection

 More pieces to follow

-That there is only one of each design in this collection (the left shoe in each case) is meant to speak of what is lost to us from history as well as what survives.
+There is only one of each design in this collection (the lost left shoe in each case); speaking to us of what we have forgotten from history as well as what survives